reducejs/css-module-deps/README.md

 #### noParse
-Specify which files not to parse.
+Specify which files to skip parsing.

 Type: `Array`

-Elements could be:

-* `String`: file paths, relative to `opts.basedir`
-* `Function`: receives the file path, and if return true, that file will be skipped
-* `RegExp`: `.test` the file path
+Passed to [`multimatch`](https://github.com/sindresorhus/multimatch) to do matching.

 #### atDeps
 Specify the name of at-rules to declare a dependency